What’s your career background?

 How was the support during your studies?

 Everyone in the UX Design Institute has been great from start to finish.
-When I first messaged saying I was interested, I got a phone call.
-Someone talked me through the benefits, they gave me information on how I could speak to my employer to get them to help pay for it, which I needed.
-All the information I got was crucial in doing that.
-The webinars and assistance all the way through.
-Having people on hand to answer your questions at all times is brilliant.
+When I first messaged saying I was interested, I got a phone call and someone talked me through the benefits.
+They gave me information on how I could speak to my employer to get them to help pay for it, which I needed.
+All the information I got was crucial.
+The webinars and assistance all the way through, having people on hand to answer your questions at all times is brilliant.

 I had a session with Eoghain, your Career Advisor, and a lot of the stuff he told me was absolutely vital in terms of knowing which jobs to go for, knowing where to pitch myself and what I could do.

 Some of the things he told me to consider were absolutely crucial to me getting the job because I think I aligned myself to the right place and right salary and maybe that’s why I found the right job quite quickly.